-In my view these are some of the major factors responsible for this change.
-While Mr. Gorbachev has played an important role in this process, he himself is a product of the forces responsible for change and not the sole architect of this process.
-The current leadership of Russia, it seems, has realized the historical forces that could not be resisted and has tried to harmonies its attitude and policies with them even where it meant bending back from communism.
-This streak of realism in their approach deserves to be appreciated.
-This has also made the transition less painful, although the full cost of the change is yet to be calculated.
+In my views these are the major factors responsible for this change.
+While Mr. Gorbachev has played an important role in this process, he himself is a product of the forces responsible for change and not the sole architect of this change.
+The current leadership of Russia, as it seems realized, the historical forces that could not be resisted and has tried to harmonize its attitude and policies with them.